Fact check: Hegseth twice made a false claim to Congress about troops being sent to voting places under Biden

 West Virginia: “We did not have personnel present at polling stations,” Ariana Shuemake, speaking for the state Guard, said in an email.
 Rather, she said, “Our personnel provided cyber support.”

-Spokespeople for three other states on the Stars and Stripes list of states that had reportedly activated state National Guard personnel for Election Day 2024 – Hawaii, Oregon, Washington state – said they hadn’t actually ended up doing so.
+Spokespeople for three other states on the Stars and Stripes list of states that had reportedly activated state National Guard personnel for Election Day 2024 – Hawaii, Oregon and Washington state – said they hadn’t actually ended up doing so.

+Wisconsin: “Wisconsin did not have National Guard presence at the polls in 2024,” the office of Democratic Gov. Tony Evers said in an email.

 Hawaii: “The Hawaii National Guard did not ‘deploy’ or activate to support 2024 elections,” said Jeff Hickman, spokesperson for the state defense department.

-Note: This article was updated after publication to add responses from Texas and Wisconsin.